pvlbzn/mlog/README.md

 Google Chrome application is a `Block`.
 Imagine that you spent 90 minutes on Imgur and 8 minutes on Coursera.
-In total you spent 98 minutes in one `Block`, however, these 98 minutes doesn't say much without detalisation.
+In total you spent 98 minutes in one `Block`, however, these 98 minutes doesn't say much without detailing.
 That's why the last piece of a data structure is `Window`.